 This morning, two more bodies of earthquake victims were brought out by the Vietnam People's Army rescue team, bringing the total number of victims found by the team to seven.

-Vietnam People's Army rescue forces dig through rubble to search for victims killed by the earthquake in Naypyidaw.
+Rescue forces of the Vietnam People's Army dig through the rubble to search for victims killed by the earthquake in Naypyidaw.
 Photo: Vu Hung

-When the earthquake happened, there was an old man and an old woman with a small child in the house, while the old man's children were all at work.
+When the earthquake happened, there was an old man and woman with a small child in the house, while the old man's children were at work.
 The child was also trapped but was later rescued, losing a leg.

 The Vietnam People's Army rescue force used sniffer dogs, wall-penetrating radar and image search equipment to determine the exact location of the deceased man.